 A better understanding of possible future territorial balances or imbalances can support policy-making processes to better adapt to future developments and needs.
 Territorial Foresight supports gaining better insights on territorial consequences of policy choices with broad ownership among different stakeholders.

-A new approach to territorial foresight has been development for the ESPON project “Possible European Territorial Futures”.
+A new approach to territorial foresight has been developed for the ESPON project “Possible European Territorial Futures”.
 This territorial foresight approach combines different future-oriented methods and approaches, offering possibilities to support policy-makers when developing future-proof policies.

-Territorial Foresight is a future oriented approach characterised by (a) critical, lateral thinking concerning long-term developments, (b) broad discussions creating wider engagement (ranging from expert panels to crowd intelligence), and (c) shaping the future, especially by influencing public policy.
+Territorial Foresight is a future-oriented approach characterised by (a) critical, lateral thinking concerning long-term developments, (b) broad discussions creating wider engagement (ranging from expert panels to crowd intelligence), and (c) shaping the future, especially by influencing public policy.

 The project “Possible European Territorial Futures” developed a new approach to territorial foresight among academics, planning practitioners and policy-makers.
-During the ESPON project the approach has been tested and has been proven effective for discussing European policies.
+During the ESPON project, the approach has been tested and has been proven effective for discussing European policies.
 The approach has been tested for three future situations that can be illustrated by the following three questions:

 - Which regions will prosper in a 100% renewable energy system scenario?